ADACS-Australia/2023_ASA_ECR_Python_Workshop/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "UNSW"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Curtin University"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Sydney"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Perth"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "au"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "-33.9173425"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "151.2290788"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Mar 20-22, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Sept 04-08, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "10:00 am - 4:00 pm"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2023-03-20      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2023-09-04      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2023-03-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-09-08        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Paul Hancock"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Joel Dunstan"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["paul.hancock@curtin.edu.au"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:  'https://pad.carpentries.org/2023-03-20CodingSydney' # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+collaborative_notes:  'https://pad.carpentries.org/2023-09-04ASAECRPerth' # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---